SheuSec/Enterprise-Active-Directory-Infrastructure-Lab/README.md

 This project documents the planning, deployment, configuration, and validation of a Windows-based enterprise network built using Microsoft Hyper-V. The objective was to design and implement a secure, fully functional Active Directory environment that reflects the core infrastructure commonly found in modern organizations.

 The deployment began with the creation of an isolated virtual network, followed by the installation and configuration of Windows Server 2022 as the Domain Controller.
-Core enterprise services—including Active Directory Domain Services (AD DS), Domain Name System (DNS), and Dynamic Host Configuration Protocol (DHCP)—were implemented to provide centralized authentication, name resolution, and automated network configuration.
+Core enterprise services—including Active Directory Domain Services (AD DS), Domain Name System (DNS), and Dynamic Host Configuration Protocol (DHCP) were implemented to provide centralized authentication, name resolution, and automated network configuration.

 To simulate a real-world enterprise environment, Organizational Units (OUs), domain users, security groups, and shared folders were created.
 NTFS and Share Permissions were configured to control access to network resources, while Group Policy Objects (GPOs) were used to enforce enterprise security settings such as password policies, account lockout policies, and interactive logon messages.